-Figure 10.10-D2: Compare against pattern for partially compressed GS1 Digital Link URI
+Figure 8-18 D2: Compare against pattern for partially compressed GS1 Digital Link URI

-Flowchart D2 explains how to check for a partially compressed GS1 Digital Link URI in which the last component of the URI path consists of only characters from the URI-safe base 64 alphabet (A-Za-z0-9 hyphen and underscore) and is preceded by two URI path components, the first of which must correspond to a primary GS1 identification key such as GTIN, expressed either using numeric GS1 Application Identifiers or using the alphabetic short names defined in section 6.9.
+Flowchart D2 explains how to check for a partially compressed GS1 Digital Link URI in which the last component of the URI path consists of only characters from the URI-safe base 64 alphabet (A-Z a-z 0-9 hyphen and underscore) and is preceded by two URI path components, the first of which must correspond to a primary GS1 identification key such as GTIN, expressed either using numeric GS1 Application Identifiers or using the alphabetic short names defined in section 5.9.

-Figure 10.10-D3: Compare against pattern for fully compressed GS1 Digital Link URI
+Figure 8-19 D3: Compare against pattern for fully compressed GS1 Digital Link URI

 Flowchart D3 explains how to check for a partially compressed GS1 Digital Link URI in which the last component of the URI path consists of only characters from the URI-safe base 64 alphabet (A-Z a-z 0-9 hyphen and underscore).
-Note that because this pattern would also match a partially compressed GS1 Digital Link URI, the test for a partially compressed GS1 Digital Link URI (using Flowchart D2) must be performed first.
+Note that because this pattern would also match a partially compressed GS1 Digital Link URI (using Flowchart D2) must be performed first.

-Figure 10.10-D4: Compare against pattern for uncompressed GS1 Digital Link URI
+Figure 8-20 D4: Compare against pattern for uncompressed GS1 Digital Link URI

 Flowchart D4 explains how to check for an uncompressed GS1 Digital Link URI.
 The URI path information can be analysed from right to left, considering two components at a time, testing whether the first of the pair of components corresponds to a primary GS1 identification key such as GTIN.
-Note that this pattern will not match a partially compressed GS1 Digital Link URI because the final URI path component of a partially compressed GS1 Digital Link URI is a components to the left of that final component, whereas for an uncompressed GS1 Digital Link URI, the primary GS1 identification key must appear an odd number of components before the final component of the URI path information.
+Note that this pattern will not match a partially compressed GS1 Digital Link URI because the final URI path component of a partially compressed GS1 Digital Link URI because the final URI path component of a partially compressed GS1 Digital Link URI is a compressed string and the primary GS1 identification key would appear two components to the left of that final component, whereas for an uncompressed GS1 Digital Link URI, the primary GS1 identification key must appear an odd number of components before the final component of the URI path information.
 In this way, the two patterns are mutually exclusive.

-Figure 10.10-D5: High-level decoding flowchart, references flowcharts D6 (convert URI-safe base 64 characters to binary) and D7 (extract meaning and populate associative array)
+Figure 8-21 D5: High-level decoding flowchart, references flowcharts D6 (convert URI-safe base 64 characters to binary) and D7 (extract meaning and populate associative array)